tomal66/hf-sentiment-analysis/README.md

 ## 📈 Results

-After 10 epochs, you should see validation accuracy around **X%**.
+After 10 epochs, you should see validation accuracy around **65%**.
 Tune hyperparameters (dropout, learning rate, L2) for improved performance.

 ---